gridclub/Hack2O/index.md

 The [Graduate Researchers interested in Data](http://www.gridclub.io) (GRiD) club at [UMass Amherst](http://www.umass.edu) is hosting our annual ***Data Science Hackathon***!
 For 2017, we’ll be exploring water contamination datasets, especially as it relates to lead contamination in **Flint, MI**.

 The competition is open to all graduate students.
-Prizes will be given to the winners, co-sponsored by [Microsoft Student Partner](https://www.facebook.com/groups/198842233863002/).
+Prizes will be given to the winners, co-sponsored by [Microsoft Student Partners @ UMass](https://www.facebook.com/groups/198842233863002/).

+## <a name="placetime"></a> When and where

 Start: **Friday, Feb.
 24; 5:30 PM**